 You are the treasure hidden in the field of the world.
 You are the pearl of great value.
 Yes, you and I are sinful humans.
-And God gave up everything, came down from heaven, and paid the full price and purchased you out of your slavery to sin.
+And the Son of God gave up everything, came down from heaven, and paid the full price and purchased you and I out of our slavery to sin.
 Why would He do such a thing?
 It seems totally irrational.

 After all, the human body is mostly made up of carbon and water.
 The value of the physical material of a body is pocket change.
 We are made of very common elements.
 We are dust and to dust we shall return.
-Why would God go to such lengths to rescue dust out of the sin of our own making.
+Why would God go to such lengths to rescue dust out of the sin of our own making?